cturner0206/Project_3_Student_Performance_Dashboard/README.md

 # Project Overview

-The primary goal of this project is to identify and analyze the various factors that affect student GPA.
+The primary goal of this project was to identify and analyze the various factors that affect student GPA.
 To do this, I used SQL queries to calculate averages, distributions, and other relevant data and imported the queries into PowerBI to create an interactive dashboard.
 The dashboard aims to provide insights that can help educators and administrators make informed decisions to enhance student performance.

 # Data Source
 The data used for this project comes from the `student_performance_data.csv` and `student_performance_data1.csv` files.
 The original dataset file had both files combined, but I split it up to segment the data based on student data and academic performance metrics.